KristenEBrown/codeConventions/javaCodeConventions.md

 - `aBool ? aFunct() : bFunct()`  //Good
 - `(a < b) ? a : b`              //Good
 - `a < b ? a : b`                //Bad

+### Caught Exceptions
+It is best practice to **always** handle a caught exception.
+If it is truly appropriate to take no action inside a catch block, justify your reasoning inside a catch block. </br>
+In tests, if the caught exception is expected to be thrown, a commented is not needed as long as the error name starts with `expected.